 BEST GAMING PC

 If gaming is part of the equation as you evaluate the best desktop PCs, then Alienware Aurora 11 Gaming Desktop is one of the best options.
-While you can opt for base-level specs and net a computer that will get you respectable gaming performance for under $1000, the real draw of this computer is that you can configure it with high-end components such as a 10th-generation Intel Core i7 CPU and an AMD Radeon RX 5700 XT GPU to grind through the most demanding of AAA games at 4K resolutions or silky smooth 200 FPS framerates.
+While you can opt for base-level specs and net a computer that will get you respectable gaming performance for under $1000, the real draw of this computer is that you can configure it with high-end components such as a AMD Ryzen 3700X CPU and the new NVIDIA GeForce RTX 3070 GPU to grind through the most demanding of AAA games at 4K resolutions or silky smooth 200 FPS framerates.
 But if you decide to go with a more modest build, the Aurora still provides plenty of power with the flexibility to upgrade your machine in the future.
-There’s also a slightly newer variant of this PC based on the 10th-generation Intel CPUs if you have specific preferences, but those models cost considerably more.

 Until recently, portability wasn’t much of a factor in the desktop world.
 However, as computing hardware simultaneously gets more powerful and more compact, a growing number of the best desktop PCs are actually incredibly portable.
 And if you are looking for the absolute cheapest and easiest way to jump into a desktop computing experience, the Asus Chromebit is it.
 You simply plug this stick into the HDMI port of a monitor or TV, connect a mouse and keyboard, and you’re ready to go.
 It’s definitely underpowered compared to the models featured above, and it doesn’t come with much internal storage, but at a price this low, there’s only so much you can expect.
 It also runs on Google’s Chrome OS, which is a legitimately great platform, provided you can get by entirely on web apps.